|

 boats are a mainstay of the scenery here at Lake Chapala.

-fountain at the entrance of the Malecon which is in the center
+fountain at the entrance of the malecon which is in the center

 of the walkways that lead in both directions.
 Fishing has been a